potassco/clorm/docs/clorm/embedding.rst

 	   start += inc
        return tmp

-This example uses the power of ClORM to sub-class the ``StringTermDefn`` so that the date translation to a string is captured by a ``DateTermDefn``.
+This example uses the power of ClORM to sub-class the ``StringField`` so that the date translation to a string is captured by a ``DateField``.
 The ``Signature`` object then captures the function signature which accepts two dates and returns a list of dates.
 A Python *decorator* is provided to generate the Python data conversion code.